jameshfisher/jameshfisher.com/_posts/2019-01-08-how-to-run-redis-sentinel.md

 As a Redis client receiving this message, you should stop using the old master, and start using the new one.

+Finally,
+I should note:
+we only created two Sentinel processes, and this worked, but I said we should create three!
+Sentinel uses consensus to log failovers, but consensus algorithms hate even numbers.
+You should create another, to have a minimum of three nodes.